-- 158. A regulated financial service provider shall ensure that in an advertisement in which it displays an annual equivalent rate - - (a) the annual equivalent rate is not misleading, - (b) any assumptions used in the calculation of the annual equivalent rate are reasonable, accurate and clearly stated, and

-(c) a record of the manner of the calculation of the annual equivalent rate is maintained.
+- 156. A regulated entity shall ensure that in an advertisement in which it displays an annual equivalent rate - - (a) the annual equivalent rate is not misleading, - (b) any assumptions used in the calculation of the annual equivalent rate are reasonable, accurate and clearly stated, and - (c) a record of the manner of the calculation of the annual equivalent rate is maintained.